StvyaSharma/rmbg/README.md

 # Background Remover

-This is a [Next.js](https://nextjs.org) project that allows users to remove the background from images using AI.
+This is a [Next.js](https://nextjs.org) project that allows users to remove the background from images.
 The project is bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started